 Skills to look for in a fractional controller

 - Your controller should have a good handle on your industry and market position.
 The last thing you want is to feel like you always have to explain how your business works.

 - Pay special attention to your controller’s approach to problems.
 While a controller does typically focus on historical financials, if the candidate you are considering is only focused on pinching the bottom line, then by default, you can expect they will struggle to see the big picture.
-In fact, we often see controllers that are holding a business back as a result.
+In fact, we often see companies choosing to switch accountants as a result.